 It took me a lot longer to start saying no without stressing about it for days beforehand and ending up an anxious mess.

-It took me even longer to be able to say no to their faces and not via a sneaky text message.
+It took me even longer to say no to their faces and not via a sneaky text message.

 Okay, it was a lot more complicated than that but learning to say no started from sitting down to do a simple brainstorming exercise where I delved into my values and priorities in life.
 I mean, what were they?
 Obviously I wasn’t living according to them!

-After sitting down to identify my personal values and to ‘find my why’ I became clearer on what I DIDN’T WANT in my life – which, as it turns out, was a lot of stuff!
+After sitting down to figure out my personal values I became clearer on what I DIDN’T WANT in my life – which, as it turns out, was a lot of stuff!
 Stress, politics, working myself to exhaustion, gossipy people, I didn’t want any of those.
 What I valued, what I wanted my priorities to be, were my family, who I hadn’t had time to see.
 And my friends, whom I had become distant from.
 My health, both physical and mental, was generally terrible.
 Work, a career doing what I loved.
 Hmmmm.
 And then there was elusive happiness…which was no where in sight.
 I needed to make some serious changes.

-Saying no is the way to reclaim power over your own life.
+Saying NO is a way of reclaiming power in your life.

 Today I use my core personal values as a ‘guiding light’ to decision-making in life.
 If something isn’t sitting right with me, such as, if I’m feeling sick in the pit of my stomach, then I make sure I stop to analyse WHY I’m feeling the way I am.
 Is it because I ate something dodgy?
 Or is it because I’m not sure it’s a good move in saying yes to that job offer, especially when it’s NOT related to what I want to do!